 - The integration of renewables into smart grids, reducing dependency on gas, nuclear, and coal-fired power

 - Smart technology that can turn on and off heat pumps and other appliances to align usage with supply and demand without negatively impacting homeowners

 - Encouraging consumers to use renewable energy when the supply is robust so that excess demand doesn’t need to be met by carbon-based energy sources

-- Supporting local energy, which is cleaner energy – a decentralized smart grid will be able to connect microgrids where prosumers sell excess solar or wind energy back to utilities or even trade it with their neighbors
+- Supporting local energy, which is cleaner energy – a decentralised smart grid will be able to connect microgrids where prosumers sell excess solar or wind energy back to utilities or even trade it with their neighbors

 - Evolving smart cities.
 While cities only cover 2% of the Earth’s surface, UN research shows that they account for more than 60% of greenhouse gas emissions and use 78% of the Earths’ energy

 But greener energy isn’t just about the power that gets used; it’s also about the energy that’s wasted – about two-thirds of all energy in the U.S. annually.
 Smart meters can pinpoint energy wasted by not turning off lights or leaving devices on standby to help eliminate wastage.
 Because the cleanest energy is energy that isn’t used at all.

 SAP Insights Newsletter